cecilialbry/article-v2h-ev4eu/README.md

 ## Contents
 - first draft of the article
 - seconde draft of the article
+- a try for the right way to arrange the article
+- all the figures that I decided to put in

 ## Summary